allaigle/comparative3D/README.md

 Rscript Figure1A_dotplot_models.R
 ```

-Figure 1B has been made in Adobe Illustrator and uing 3D models from supplemental figure 2.
+Figure 1B has been made in Adobe Illustrator and uing 3D models from 3DGB pipeline visualized in Mol* (as for Supplemental Figure 1).

 ```{bash}
 # Upset plot